Home > Communities > Lexington > Lexington Market Review > Luxury Market Summary

 Sale Price Distribution

-The most noticeable trend in the sale price distribution is the decrease in the number of $2.5 - $3 million priced homes.
-Looking closer at the luxury market data highlights a worrying trend.
-48 $3+ million homes were listed in 2023.
-27 $3+ million homes were sold or went under contract in 2023, 4 of these were listed in 2022.
-This means that only 50% of the $3+ million homes listed in 2023 were sold, it is very likely these unsold homes will come back on the market in 2024 putting downward pressure on prices in the sector of the housing market.
+Looking at homes currently on the market at the time of writing highlights a worrying trend.
+44 $3+ million homes were listed in 2024.
+21 $3+ million homes, listed in 2024, were sold or went under contract in 2024.
+This means that only 50% of the $3+ million homes listed in 2024 were actually sold, it is very likely these unsold homes will come back on the market in 2025 putting downward pressure on prices in this sector of the housing market.
+Interestingly these statistics were very similar to those seen in 2023.